jingwen-z/jingwen-z.github.io/about.md

 ---
-layout: page
+layout: article
+titles:
-title: About
+  en      : &EN       About
-permalink: /about/
+key: page-about
 ---

-Data scientist in retailing.
-Solid knowledge of statistics and economics.
+More than four years as a data scientist in retailing.
+Rich experience in data processing, visualisation and analysis with Python/Spark, SQL and communication.
-Extremely interested in Data Science and Machine Learning.
-Participating online courses and reading books are my principal approaches to strengthen my knowledge.
+Working projects and personal projects made me aware of various approaches to data application.
+Participating in online courses and reading books are my principal approaches to strengthen my knowledge.

-### More Information

-_SOFTWARE SKILLS:_
+SOFTWARE SKILLS:

-- Mastering skills in analysing with R and python.
+- Mastering skills in analysing and visualising with Python & Spark.
 - Mastering of SQL, Talend and database(Teradata, SQLServer, Access).
-- A high level of the office software, especially Microsoft Excel and Microsoft PowerPoint; for Microsoft Excel, ability to make the graphs by pivot table and write VBA.
+- A high level of office software, especially Microsoft Excel and Microsoft PowerPoint; for Microsoft Excel, ability to make the graphs by pivot table and write VBA.
-- Knowledge the software Tableau.
+- Knowledge of the software Tableau & Microstrategy.

-_PERSONALITY:_
+PERSONALITY:
 - Adaptability and ability to work in an international and multicultural environment.
 - Self-consistent
 - Enthusiast

-_LANGUAGE:_
+LANGUAGE:<br>
 Speak French, English and Chinese (native language) fluently.